-Grant contracts – No grants were administered during the 2016 calendar year.
+Grant contracts – No grants were administered during the 2016-17 financial year.

-Contracts for supply of goods/services – No contracts for the supply of goods/services were entered into during the 2016 calendar year.
+Contracts for supply of goods/services – No contracts for the supply of goods/services were entered into during the 2016-17 financial year.

-Disposal of Assets and other Financial arrangement contracts – No contracts for Disposal of Assets and other Financial arrangement contracts were entered into during the 2016 calendar year.
+Disposal of Assets and other Financial arrangement contracts – No contracts for Disposal of Assets and other Financial arrangement contracts were entered into during the 2016-17 financial year.

 The estimated cost of complying with the Senate Order is $1000, and is calculated based on time taken by hourly rate.